KSI, from ‘endearing’ class clown to YouTuber who has changed the face of boxing

 Fans will hope that KSI’s preparations for his next fight will keep him out of such trouble, though his progress has been gradual.
 His form is lacking, but his power is impressive.
 This weekend, he will test his attributes against Joe Fournier.
 The 40-year-old, a former pro boxer with a 9-0 record and an exhibition defeat by David Haye in 2021, got his start in the fitness industry before moving into the nightclub business.

 Perhaps those are areas for KSI to conquer one day; it would not be a surprise.
-For now, however, his boxing endeavour takes priority and takes him back to the O2 Arena.
+For now, however, his boxing endeavour takes priority and takes him back to Wembley Arena.

 JJ had his school in stitches during a rendition of Sweeney Todd; KSI will hope to have Fournier’s head in stitches come Saturday night.